kovidgoyal/kitty/docs/protocol-extensions.rst

 If the scrollback buffer is empty or there is no scrollback buffer, such as for the alternate screen, then the newly inserted lines must be empty, just as with the original ``SD`` escape code.
-The maximum number of lines that can be scrolled down is the height of the screen, i.e. the number of lines on the screen.
+The maximum number of lines that can be scrolled down is implementation defined, but must be at least one screen worth.
-If the escape code requests more than that number of lines, the terminal *must* clip the request to the current screen size.

 The syntax of the escape code is identical to that of ``SD`` except that it has a trailing ``+`` modifier.
 This is legal under the `ECMA 48 standard